Agoric/agoric-sdk/README-css-solo.md

-# The css-solo Tool
+# The ag-solo Tool

-The `css-solo` tool is used to create and launch a SwingSet vat-machine.
+The `ag-solo` tool is used to create and launch a SwingSet vat-machine.
 This machine can interact with the outside world either through a WebSocket listening port, or by exchanging messages with a Cosmos-SDK -based vat-machine (launched with `css-chain`).